By Jennifer PinarskiUpdated Mar 29, 2017

 But buying life, disability and critical illness insurance policies were the first things my husband and I did when I left my career to become a stay-at-home mom.
 We worked with one my former employers, Winnipeg-based financial advisor Karen Diamond (CFP R.F.P.), to make sure that our life insurance policies pay out our mortgage, outstanding debts and still leave money behind for our children’s education.
 “Almost without exception, families have to buy extra insurance to cover the possibility of the loss of one of the partners, or the single parent, or even of one of the children — employer group plans are rarely enough," says Diamond.

-“Since life and critical insurances are optional, lots of people accept the risk and just cross their fingers because it is another expense when money is probably already tight,” she adds.
-“When something like this happens [the Winnipeg accident], people become acutely aware of the value of insurance.”
+“Since life and critical insurances are optional, lots of people accept the risk and just cross their fingers because it is another expense when money is probably already tight," she adds.
+"When something like this happens [the], people become acutely aware of the value of insurance."

 Diamond recommends working with a qualified insurance broker or an independent financial planner licensed to sell insurance, preferably one with Certified Financial Planner (CFP) or Chartered Life Underwriter (CLU) designations.